 1. Realize That Midlife Crisis is Not Inevitable

 Realize that a midlife crisis isn’t an inevitability or a foregone conclusion.
 But if you do find yourself drifting into lethargy and life dissatisfaction, it’s time to focus on becoming the best version of yourself.

 Trust me, I have been there.
 That’s why I write—to help others find their purpose, their bigger meaning in life.
 You need to get out there and make it happen.

 This is where the hard work begins.
 You need to shift your identity and realize that the dreams, the job, the marriage, the fulfillment, the goals, and the lifestyle is 100% your responsibility.

 2. Commit to Bettering Yourself

 The turning point comes when you find yourself committed to bettering yourself daily.
 When you make this shift in your identity, nothing can stop you.
 It’s a subtle but powerful shift.
-You pause longer to read an article on anti-inflammatory foods that the longest living people on earth eat every day.
+You pause longer to read an article on anti-inflammatory foods that the longest-living people on earth eat daily.